insomnimus/clad/readme.md

 - You can combine short flags: `-Syu` is the same as `-S -y -u`.
 - You can specify any flag to take multiple values.
 - You can specify default values.
+- You can limit possible values to a set. (can set the comparison to be case insensitive as well).
 - Pass positional values that start with `-` after `--`.
 E.g.
   `./amyapp -- -somevalue`.
 - Supports required/optional flags.